okirch/utoken-decrypt/README.md

 To decrypt the secret using your yubikey:

-	utoken-decrypt -T 1050 -p 123456 secret
+	utoken-decrypt -T 1050 -p 123456 secret -o recovered

 The -T option tells it to look for a USB device manufactured by yubico (USB vendor ID 1050 - you could be more specific and look for vendor:product id).

 The -p option provides the PIN.
 If you haven't changed it, the default is 123456.

-For now, this will print a lot of debugging messages, but it should eventually display a hex dump of the data it recovered - which should match your "secret" input.
+The -o option tells it where to write the recovered secret to.
+If you omit this, data will be written to stdout (note that all informational and debug messages are written to stderr, so there should be no risk of these outputs getting mixed up).

 ## Things to be done

-Currently, the code just proves that it can be done.
-It's still a terrible mess, and needs a fair amount of clean-up.
+This code still needs a bit of love and clean-up.
 Plus packaging.
 And then porting to make it usable in grub.